Randyaub/weather_app/README.md

 # Weather-App

 The Weather-App project requests data from the OpenWeatherMap's API and displays the response data in a visaully pleasing way.
-The website is called the Weather App, However the website doesnt work on phones like an app implies.
+The website is called the Weather App.
+However, the website doesnt work on phones like an app implies.
 I didnt add responsivness because I wanted to replicated a design that wasnt intended to be resized.

 [Link To Weather-App Site](https://naughty-hugle-69c260.netlify.app/)